-- The nature, source and purpose of management information
+- The nature, source and purpose of management information.

-- Data analysis and statistical techniques
+- Data analysis and statistical techniques.

-- Cost accounting techniques
+- Cost accounting techniques.

-- Budgets
+- Budgets.

-- Actual and standard costing
+- Actual and standard costing.

-- Performance measurement
+- Performance measurement.

-- explain the nature, source and purpose of management information; - explain data analysis and analyse data using statistical techniques; - explain and apply cost accounting techniques; - prepare budgets for planning and control; - compare actual costs with standard costs and analyse any variances; and - explain and apply performance measurements and monitor business performance.
+- explain the nature, source and purpose of management information; - explain data analysis and analyse data using statistical techniques; - · explain and apply cost accounting techniques; - prepare budgets for planning and control; - compare actual costs with standard costs and analyse any variances; and - explain and apply performance measurements and monitor business performance.

-- The student will receive a certificate of attendance (and not a certificate of competence) as this SLP is to prepare students to write the relevant ACCA exam, of which the student needs to register for separate to this SLP. - Blackboard assessments will be set by UJ and ACCA student portal practice assessments will be set by ACCA.
+- The student will receive a certificate of attendance (and not a certificate of Competency) as this SLP is to prepare students to write the relevant ACCA exam, of which the student needs to register for separately to this SLP. - Moodle Learner Management System (LMS) assessments will be set by UJ and ACCA student portal practice assessments will be set by ACCA.

-- None as there are no formal assessments. - This is a preparation SLP.
+- · None as there are no formal assessments. - This is a preparation SLP.